pascalandy/docker-stack-this/traefik-manager/README.md

 - `./_stop`
 - `./_restart` (typical flow when I debbug)

 This is all I got!
-You are welcome :)
+Hope you enjoyed this!

 ## Final word
-Looking to kickstart you website (static page page + a CMS) ?
+Looking to **kickstart you website** (static page page + a CMS) ?
 Take a look at [play-with-ghost](http://play-with-ghost.com/) (another project I shared).
 It allows you to see and edit websites made with Ghost.
 In short, you can try Ghost on the spot without having to sign-up!

+#### P.S.
-**P.S.** If you have solid skills 🤓 with Docker Swarm, Linux bash and the gang* and you would love to help a startup to launch 🔥 a solid project, I would love to get to know you 🍻.
+If you have solid skills 🤓 with Docker Swarm, Linux bash and the gang* and you would love to help a startup to launch 🔥 a solid project, I would love to get to know you 🍻.
 Buzz me 👋 on Twitter [@askpascalandy](https://twitter.com/askpascalandy).
 You can see the things that are done and the things we have to do [here](http://firepress.org/blog/technical-challenges-we-are-facing-now/).

 I’m looking for bright and caring people to join this [journey](http://firepress.org/blog/tag/from-the-heart/) with me.

-Thanks in advance!
-Pascal

 ```
  ____                     _      _              _